loader2

 Incur '0' Brokerage upto ₹500

-How to Trade Nifty Futures in a Volatile Market?
+How to trade in Nifty Futures in a Volatile Market

 Nifty50 is the National Stock Exchange (NSE) benchmark representing the top 50 companies traded on the exchange.

 But you cannot trade Nifty like an individual stock.
-That’s where Nifty futures come into play.
-Here, the value of the futures contract is derived from the underlying asset—the Nifty index.
-The buyer and the seller of a futures contract [LINK] agree to exchange the contract's cash value by specified expiration date.
+That's where Nifty futures come into play.
+Here, the value of the futures contract is derived from the underlying asset; the Nifty index.
+The buyer and the seller of a futures contract agree to exchange the contract's cash value by a specified expiration date.

 Wildly fluctuating prices and stock market uncertainty can unsettle even seasoned traders.
 Nifty futures could offer some advantages at such times: